Codecademy/docs/content/go/concepts/strings/strings.md

   - 'path/computer-science'
 ---

-A Go **string** is a read-only data type that represents UTF-8 encoded slice of bytes.
+A Go **string** is a read-only data type that represents a UTF-8 encoded slice of bytes.

 As in many other languages, strings in Go are sequences of characters.
 Since each and every character in a Go string represents one or more bytes, *they are immutable*: once a Go string is created, its value cannot be changed.
 If you try to change it, the compiler will throw an error message.
 This is a main difference between strings in Go and strings in other languages.